wortell-smart-learning/snowflake-sql/Labs/04-built-in-functions.md

     ```
     SELECT prd.Name AS ProductName,
            cat.Name AS Category,
-           CHOOSE (cat.ParentProductCategoryID, 'Bikes','Components','Clothing','Accessories') AS ProductType
+           DECODE (cat.ParentProductCategoryID, 1, 'Bikes', 2, 'Components', 3, 'Clothing', 4, 'Accessories') AS ProductType
     FROM SalesLT.Product AS prd
     JOIN SalesLT.ProductCategory AS cat
         ON prd.ProductCategoryID = cat.ProductCategoryID;
     ```

-6. Run the query and note that the **CHOOSE** function returns the value in the ordinal position in a list based on the a specified index value.
-The list index is 1-based so in this query the function returns *Bikes* for category 1, *Components* for category 2, and so on.
+6. Run the query and note that the **DECODE** function labels the attribute based on a list of values and results.

 ## Use aggregate functions